Evolving thoughts on evolution

 Then I went to university (where James Watson and Francis Crick elucidated the double helix of DNA) to study Natural Sciences, and not surprisingly the theory of evolution was the backdrop to all of the biological studies.
 My subjects included biochemistry where I learned about proteins etc., and maths which included statistics; and one day it occurred me to see how likely it was that the amino acid sequence of a particular protein could have arisen by chance – and I was taken aback by the astronomical odds against it, for even a short protein (such as cytochrome c with about 100 amino acids).
 That was how I started to doubt that evolution was true.

 Then, throughout my career as an environmental scientist I collated evidence relating to evolution; and eventually the opportunity came to research it properly and write a book.
 When I started, my focus was on the biochemical case against evolution – hence why I called it Evolution under the microscope.
 Believing what I had been taught, I expected the fossil record and homology to provide at least supporting evidence for evolution.
 However, probably the two major surprises from researching for my book were that when I looked at these issues for myself I found that neither supports macroevolution.
 (See homology, fossils.)
 In fact non-homology – that much widely-believed homology is found not to be homologous – constitutes unequivocal evidence against some instances of supposed macroevolution, notably refuting a common ancestry of vertebrates.
-And in the decade since writing the book it has become even more evident that the more we find out about how biology works at the molecular level, the stronger does the case become that there is no way such complex biochemical systems could have evolved; and I am convinced more than ever that naturalistic evolution is dead in the water.
+And in the decade since writing the book it has become even more evident that the more we find out about how biology works at the molecular level, the stronger the case becomes that there is no way such complex biochemical systems could have arisen in an opportunistic evolutionary way.

 Nevertheless I do not use this conclusion to promote a creationist view, i.e. one that tries to read the Bible as a scientific book.
 I think the Bible should not be used to support or oppose any scientific theory; and if the evidence for (macro)evolution were sound then I would readily revert to my earlier position of theistic evolution.